 Polysomnography is a noninvasive, painless test.
-Complications are rare.
 The most common side effect is skin irritation caused by the adhesive used to attach test sensors to your skin.
-Napping the afternoon before the sleep study is usually discouraged.

 How you prepare

-Your doctor may ask you not to drink alcohol or eat or drink anything with caffeine during the afternoon and evening before polysomnography.
+You may be advised to avoid drinks or food containing alcohol or caffeine during the afternoon and evening before polysomnography.
 Alcohol and caffeine can change your sleep patterns, and they may make symptoms of some sleep disorders worse.

 What you can expect

-You arrive at the sleep center in the evening for polysomnography and stay overnight.
+If you're having a full polysomnography in a sleep center, you'll arrive in the evening and stay overnight.
 You may bring items you use for your bedtime routine, and you can sleep in your own nightclothes.

-After you get ready for bed, one of the technologists places sensors on your scalp, temples, chest and legs using a mild adhesive, such as glue or tape.
-The sensors are connected by wires to a computer, but the wires are long enough to let you move normally in bed.
+After you get ready for bed, one of the technologists will place sensors on your scalp, temples, chest and legs using a mild adhesive, such as glue or tape.
+The sensors are connected by wires to a computer, but the wires are long enough to let you move around in bed.
 A small clip also is placed on your finger or ear to monitor the level of oxygen in your blood.

 While you sleep, a technologist monitors your: